Access rules are enforced when the answer is written.

 For your security team

-A deterministic anti-slop validatordrops any claim whose source span isn't in the actor's permitted set — so the model can never "fill in" an unsupported line, and can never surface a span the actor wasn't allowed to retrieve.
+A deterministic source-validation stepdrops any claim whose source excerpt isn't in the requesting person's permitted set, so the model can never "fill in" an unsupported line, and can never surface an excerpt the person wasn't allowed to retrieve.
 Modality is preserved (an unconfirmed item stays unconfirmed; a verbal yes is never reported as a signed contract), and gaps are computed outside the model so a missing update is shown as a gap rather than smoothed over.

 We never guess who someone is